-When removing the cap of the oil supply port, slowly loosen it to gradually relieve the internal pressure in the tank, or oil may spurt from the tank.
+When removing the plug of the oil supply port, slowly loosen it to gradually relieve the internal pressure in the tank, or oil may spurt from the tank.

-1) Park the machine as illustrated in the figure at the right.
-If the machine is not in that posture, start the engine, retract the bucket and arm cylinders to their stroke ends at low speed, lower the boom until the bucket teeth are on the ground, lower the blade to the ground, and stop the engine.

-Check that the oil level is between the upper and lower limit marks.
+- 1) Park the machine as illustrated in the figure at the right.
+If the machine is not in that posture, start the engine, retract the bucket and arm cylinders to their stroke ends at low speed, lower the boom until the bucket teeth are put on the ground, lower the blade to the ground, and stop the engine. - 2) Open the bonnet B. - Check the oil level with the oil level gauge.
+Check that the oil level is between the upper and lower limit marks, which is a proper level.